On non-degenerate Tur\'an problems for expansions: The structure of -free hypergraphs

 Let us focus on $\cG_2$ now.
 Observe that if $\cG$ has $\ex_r(n,F^{(r)+})-o(n^{r})$ hyperedges, then $\cG_2$ has to contain $\ex(n,K_r,F)-o(n^r)$ copies of $K_r$.
 Using this, one can show that a stability result of Ma and Qiu \cite{mq} on $\ex(n,K_r,F)$ in the non-degenerate setting is equivalent to a stability result of Tan, Xu and Yan \cite{txy} on $\ex_r(n,F^{(r)+})$.

 Ma and Qiu \cite{mq} gave a description of the extremal graphs in the non-degenerate setting, inside a proof.
 See \cite{ge2} for a more general version that is stated as a separate theorem.
 It is not hard to see that the proof in \cite{ge2} extends with small modifications to graphs that are close to extremal.
 We only state it for $K_r$, but the same holds if $K_r$ is replaced by any $H$ with the so-called $F$-Tur\'an-stable property.
+Given a graph $F$ with $\chi(F)=k+1$, we denote by $\sigma(F)$ the smallest number of vertices that we can delete from $F$ to obtain a graph of chromatic number $k$.

 \begin{thm} Let $\chi(F)=k+1>r$, $\zeta>0$, $n$ sufficiently large and $G$ be an $n$-vertex $F$-free graph G with $\cN(K_r,G) \ge \ex(n,K_r, F)-\zeta n^{r-1}$.
-Then there is a $k$-partition of $V(G)$ to $V_1,\dots,V_r$, a constant $K=K(F,\zeta)$, a set $B$ of at most $rK(\sigma(F)-1)$ vertices and a set $U$ of at most $K$ vertices such that each member of $\cD(F)$ inside a part shares at least two vertices with $B$, every vertex of $B$ is adjacent to $\Omega(n)$ vertices in each part, every vertex of $U\cap V_i$ is adjacent to $o(n)$ vertices in $V_i$ and every vertex of $V_i\setminus (B\cup U)$ is adjacent to $o(n)$ vertices in $V_i$ and all but $o(n)$ vertices in $V_j$ with $j\neq i$.
+Then there is a $k$-partition of $V(G)$ to $V_1,\dots,V_k$, a constant $K=K(F,\zeta)$, a set $B$ of at most $rK(\sigma(F)-1)$ vertices and a set $U$ of at most $K$ vertices such that each member of $\cD(F)$ inside a part shares at least two vertices with $B$, every vertex of $B$ is adjacent to $\Omega(n)$ vertices in each part, every vertex of $U\cap V_i$ is adjacent to $o(n)$ vertices in $V_i$ and every vertex of $V_i\setminus (B\cup U)$ is adjacent to $o(n)$ vertices in $V_i$ and all but $o(n)$ vertices in $V_j$ with $j\neq i$.
 Moreover, if $\zeta$ is sufficiently small, then $U=\emptyset$ for sufficiently large $n$. \end{thm}

 The proof is almost identical to the version in \cite{ge2} (which borrows a lot from \cite{mq}), thus we only give a sketch.

 \begin{proof}[Sketch of proof] Let us pick numbers $\alpha,\beta,\zeta,\gamma,\varepsilon>$ in this order, such that each is sufficiently small compared to the previous one, and after that we pick $n$ that is sufficiently large.
 By the stability theorem of Ma and Qiu \cite{mq}, $G$ is close to the Tur\'an graph.
 More precisely, we can partition the vertex set into $V_1,\dots,V_k$ such that at most $\varepsilon n^2$ edges are missing between parts and $|V_i|\ge \alpha n$ for each $i$.
 Let $B_i$ denote the set of vertices in $V_i$ with at least $\gamma n$ neighbors in $V_i$ and $B:=\cup_{i=1}^k B_i$.